sweattep/ancient_quotes/README.md

 >If you plan and work hard, you will have plenty; if you hurry to get rich, you will end up poor

 >My wife can't stand my breath, I am loathsome to my own family.
 Even young children despise me &mdash; if I stand up, they start jeering at me.
 All my intimate friends abhor me, and those I loved have turned against me.
 My bones stick to my flesh; I have escaped by the skin of my teeth.

->TEKEL means that you have been weighed on the scales and found deficient

 >Though his face is covered with fat and his waistline bulges with flesh, he will dwell in ruined cities, in abandoned houses destined to become rubble